briancheng195/Development-of-Advanced-Intelligent-Manipulation-AIM-/README.md

 - A Intel RealSense Depth Camera (D415) provides the vision for the robotic head.
 A 3-D printed casing is created to attach the depth camera on the pan-tilt
   mount system
 - To remotely stream the depth camera footage, the camera is connected to a single board computer (Raspberry Pi 4) with the camera packages and a VNC client       installed
-- Any electronic devices (such as a smartphone) with the VNC viewer can access the depth camera footage remotely and the electronic device can be slotted in the   headset
+- Any electronic devices (such as a smartphone) with the VNC viewer can access the depth camera footage remotely and the electronic device can be slotted inside   the headset